Cycle an ancient kingdom's road lined with burial mounds, shrines, and fruit

 This is Peach Boy territory

-Around Kibitsu Shrine, many shrines and other locations are named after Kibitsuhiko-no-Mikoto, the legendary prince who vanquished the demon Ura and made the area a popular tourist attraction in the process.
+Around Kibitsu-jinja Shrine, many locations are named after Kibitsuhiko no Mikoto, the legendary prince who vanquished the demon Ura and made the area a popular tourist attraction in the process.
 This prince is considered the model for Momotaro, or Peach Boy.

 Sample the fruits of the harvest

 If you're in this area in the warmer months, keep an eye out for farms selling fresh fruit.

 Nomaru Engei Kibiji Farm near Soju, for example, boasts restaurants and cafes, a pizza-making studio and horseback riding in addition to its luscious strawberries.